stefuhnee/http-framework/README.md

 # __route-me__

 Route-me is a lightweight framework designed for quickly and easily setting up routes for a local server.
-Using route-me, you can define the behavior of your server by specifying a route using a RESTFUL method (currently only handles GET, POST, PUT, and DELETE), path, and callback function.
+Using route-me, you can define the behavior of your server by specifying a route using a RESTFUL method (currently only handles GET, POST, PUT, PATCH, and DELETE), path, and callback function.
 Route-me will handle the rest!

 ---